isabellargoodman/Legacy-effect-project/README.md

 # Step-2

 analysis question 1.Rmd: This markdown file includes analysis and the bootstraping loop for answering question 1: whether or not previous-year NPP is still relevent in the model after inluding current-year PPT.
-ALso inlcudes code for supporitng figure 2.
+ALso inlcudes code for supporting figure 2.

 analysis question 2&3.Rmd: This markdown file includes analysis and the bootstrapping loop for the interaction between previous-year NPP and mean annual precpitation.
 Also includes code for figures 2a, 4, and 5.